-The committee is responsible for reviewing and approving the Society's Whistleblowing Policy annually.
-The committee continues to be satisfied that the Society's Whistleblowing Policy remains appropriate and that the requisite arrangements are in place to enable colleagues to raise concerns about possible improprieties on a confidential basis.
+During the year, the Committee was responsible for reviewing the Society's Whistleblowing Policy.
+The Committee continues to be satisfied that the Society's Whistleblowing Policy remains appropriate and that the requisite arrangements are in place to enable colleagues to raise concerns about possible improprieties on a confidential basis.
+From 2024 this responsibility will pass to the Audit Committee, in line with governance best practice.